Here are all the reasons the French are (stereotypically) known as the world’s best lovers.

 Curvaceous buildings.
 Plunging dresses.
 Candlelit restaurants.
 Old World art.
-Welcome to Paris: a city where love and lust are practically the same.
+Welcome to Paris: a city synonymous with love and lust.

 This in mind, it’s no surprise the French have been voted the world’s best lovers.
-And although most cliches tend to be contemptible, in this case, there’s some truth to it that we can learn from.
+And although most cliches tend to be contemptible, in this case, there’s some truth to it.